The-Network-Crew/BPAY-for-WHMCS/README.md

 ## Change Log
 ###### Bug fixes in 2.1.8 is:
+- Installation bug fix - Fixed bug where a database value were missing for fresh install of this product
+- Installation bug fix - Fixed bug file verification was not working correctly
+###### Bug fixes in 2.1.8 is:
 - Added Feature - Artwork change from 7 different variations
 - Added Feature - PHP 7.2 support
 - Removed Feature - Removed Ioncude Encoding Requirments